seldonian-toolkit/Engine/docs/source/overview.rst

 The metadata file must be a JSON-formatted file containing several required ``key:value`` pairs depending on the regime of your problem.
 For supervised learning, the required keys are:

-- "regime", which is set to 'supervised_learning' in this case
+- :code:`regime`, set to :code:`supervised_learning` in this case
-- "sub_regime", which is either 'classification' or 'regression'
+- :code:`sub_regime`, either :code:`classification` or :code:`regression`
-- "columns", a list of all of the column names in your data file
+- :code:`columns`, a list of all of the column names in your data file
-- "label_column", the column that you are trying to predict
+- :code:`label_column`, the name of the column that you are trying to predict
-- "sensitive_columns", a list of the column names for the `sensitive attributes <https://seldonian.cs.umass.edu/Tutorials/glossary/#sensitive_attributes>`_ in your dataset
+- :code:`sensitive_columns`, a list of the column names for the `sensitive attributes <https://seldonian.cs.umass.edu/Tutorials/glossary/#sensitive_attributes>`_ in your dataset

 For reinforcement learning, the required keys are:

-- "regime", which is set to 'reinforcement_learning' in this case
+- :code:`regime`, which is set to 'reinforcement_learning' in this case
-- "columns", a list of the column names in your data file
+- :code:`columns`, a list of the column names in your data file
-- "RL_module_name", the name of the module within :py:mod:`.RL.environments` containing the RL environment class you want to use
+- :code:`RL_module_name`, the name of the module within :py:mod:`.RL.environments` containing the RL environment class you want to use
-- "RL_class_name", the name of the class representing your environment inside the module you specified via the "RL_module_name" key
+- :code:`RL_class_name`, the name of the class representing your environment inside the module you specified via the "RL_module_name" key

 Model object
 ++++++++++++
 The biggest split between supervised and reinforcement learning in the Engine API is in how the underlying machine learning model is represented.
 Supervised learning models are represented as classes in the module: :py:mod:`.models.models`.
 The base class for classification (regression) is: :py:class:`.ClassificationModel` (:py:class:`.RegressionModel`).
 Any supervised learning model must inherit from either of these classes or one of their child classes.
 Some useful classes have already been created for running the tutorials, such as :py:class:`.LinearRegressionModel` and :py:class:`.LogisticRegressionModel`.
-These classes essentially wrap scikitlearn's model classes, for example, their `LinearRegression <https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html>`_ model.
+These classes essentially wrap scikit-learn's model classes, for example, their `LinearRegression <https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html>`_ model.

 Unless you are writing your own model, you will likely only need to know which of these models best fits your application.
 You may also want to choose from the primary objective functions, which are written as methods of the class.
 The primary objective function is one of the inputs to the spec object, though a default will be chosen if you do not explicitly pass one to the spec object.

 The reinforcement learning model is represented by the :py:class:`.RL_model` class.
-It is composed of an :py:class:`.Environment` class and an :py:class`.Agent` class, two things which supervised learning models do not have.
-All of these classes are found within modules of the larger :py:mod:`seldonian.RL` module.
+This object takes as input objects containing the RL environment and agent, two things which supervised learning models do not have.
+All RL environment descriptions must live in modules within the :py:mod:`.seldonian.RL.environments` module.
+The class defining the environment must inherit from the :py:class:`.Environment` base class, and can override all parent methods.
+Likewise, all RL agent descriptions must live in modules within the :py:mod:`.seldonian.RL.Agents` module.
+The class defining the agent must inherit from the :py:class:`.Agent` base class, and can override all parent methods.
+An agent inacts a :py:class:`.Policy`.
+We have provided example environments, such as :py:class:`.Gridworld`, and agents, such as :py:class:`.Parameterized_non_learning_softmax_agent` which inacts the :py:class:`.Softmax` policy, to illustrate how to extend these base classes to create your own RL models.

 Behavioral constraints
 ++++++++++++++++++++++